Uruk: Architecture

 Uruk has some of the first monumental constructions in architectural history, and certainly the largest of its era.
 Much of Near Eastern architecture can trace its roots to these prototypical buildings.
-The structures of Uruk are cited by two different naming conventions, one in German from the initial expedition, and the English translation of the same.
-The stratigraphy of the site is complex and as such much of the dating is disputed.
-In general, the structures follow the two main typologies of Sumerian architecture, Tripartite with 3 parallel halls and T-Shaped also with three halls, but the central one extends into two perpendicular bays at one end.
+The structures of Uruk are cited under two different naming conventions: one in German from the initial expedition and the English translation of the same.
+The site's stratigraphy is complex, and as a result, much of the dating is disputed.
+In general, the structures follow the two main typologies of Sumerian architecture: Tripartite, with three parallel halls, and T-Shaped, with three halls, with the central hall extending into two perpendicular bays at one end.
 The following table summarizes the significant architecture of the Eanna and Anu Districts.
-Temple N, Cone-Mosaic Courtyard, and Round Pillar Hall are often referred to as a single structure; the Cone-Mosaic Temple.
+Temple N, the Cone-Mosaic Courtyard, and the Round Pillar Hall are often referred to as a single structure: the Cone-Mosaic Temple.